ak-2485/ak-2485.github.io/index.md

 I am a Ph.D. student in computer science at Cornell University, co-advised by [David Bindel (Cornell)](https://www.cs.cornell.edu/~bindel/) and [Andrew Appel (Princeton)](https://www.cs.princeton.edu/~appel/).
-The primary focus of my research is program verification for scientific and high-performance computing software.
+The primary focus of my research is to apply techniques from programming languages and formal methods to scientific computing and numerical analysis.

 ## Affiliations